joef551/camel-cql/readme.md

 Client Bean (org.metis.cassandra.Client)
 ----

 The client bean is a thread-safe bean that is used for accessing a Cassandra cluster, a keyspace within the cluster, and any tables within the keyspace.
 The CQL component's URI is used to identify which client to use.
 For example, a URI of `cql:user` specifies the client bean with an id of "user", which may be used for accessing the user table in some Cassandra keyspace.
+Also see [Client Mapper](#clientmapper) for using ant-style pattern matching to identify a client bean.

 Each client bean that you define is assigned one or more CQL statements, which can be any combination of SELECT, UPDATE, DELETE, and INSERT.
 The specified method, in combination with input parameters (key:value pairs), are used to identify which of the client's CQL statements are to be used for the corresponding request (i.e., Camel in message).
 The default method is SELECT, and if there are no input parameters, then the CQL statement not having any parameterized fields (see below) will be chosen.
 The method is specified in the Camel Exchange's input message via a header called, "**metis.cassandra.method**".
 The input parameters are passed in via the in-message's body (a.k.a., payload) as either a Map, List of Maps, or JSON object.
 Again, if you don't specify a method, the default SELECT is used.
 A response for a InOut MEP is sent back as a List of Maps.
 So through a single Camel route, you can invoke any of the CQL statements that are assigned to a particular client.
 This, therefore, precludes the route from getting nailed to any one particular CQL statement.
 Here's a snippet of XML that defines a client bean called "user".